 This is the home page for Andrew Conway.
 In the photo, I'm an older shaven version of the orange haired hominid on the left.

 I have done some work in combinatorics (counting classes of objects, such as the number of different shapes you can make with ten 2*2 lego blocks).
-Some of my recent work is here.
+See Google Scholar for publications.

-As well as the combinatorics and voting software, I have some other (mainly scala) software on github
+As well as the combinatorics and voting software, I have some other (mainly Scala and Rust) software on github.

 Lots of programmers write toy programs that simulate predator prey interation on a virtual world.
 I have done the same, as an exercise to learn WebGL (using a graphics coprocessor to accelerate computations in a browser).
 The result runs a 1024 by 1024 cell world in a modern web browser with a 2013 or later desktop or laptop, or a 2015 or later high end phone.
 It uses the graphics coprocessor for the logic as well as rendering.
 One version uses continuous population densities in each cell, the other has individuals, up to one per cell.
 There are grass, herbivores and carnivores.
 The herbivores can change their armor through evolution, the carnivores can change their claws.
 Both have a metabolic cost.
 Parameters are adjustable in real time.